Python cross-version byte-code decompiler

 Python support is strongest in Python 2 for 2.7 and drops off as you get further away from that.
 Support is also probably pretty good for python 2.3-2.4 since a lot of the goodness of early the version of the decompiler from that era has been preserved (and Python compilation in that era was minimal)

-Also, between Python 3.5, 3.6 and 3.7 there have been major changes to the
+Between Python 3.5, 3.6 and 3.7 there have been major changes to the MAKE_FUNCTION and CALL_FUNCTION instructions.

 Currently not all Python magic numbers are supported.
 Specifically in some versions of Python, notably Python 3.6, the magic number has changes several times within a version.
 We support only the released magic.
 There are also customized Python interpreters, notably Dropbox, which use their own magic and encrypt bytcode.
 With the exception of the Dropbox’s old Python 2.5 interpreter this kind of thing is not handled.